Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 First logs of MITMProxy

-The next step is to get the auto-generated CA PEM file used by MITMProxy (~/.mitmproxy/mitmproxy-ca-cert.pem).
+The next step is to fetch the auto-generated CA PEM file used by MITMProxy (~/.mitmproxy/mitmproxy-ca-cert.pem).
 Since any CA cert here is snake oil, I’ll use the provided one.
 TLS traffic from my devices is safe as long as I use my own proxies.

 MITM TLS interception is working well